dievyak/cypress-test-suite/README.md

 Run your tests with:
 npm run cypress:tests:cloud:stage
-This command:

-Uses the stage-specific config file
+This command Uses the stage-specific config file

 Runs tests in headless mode